APEX — Entrepreneurial Potential · BD SELECT

 Assessment date: June 12, 2026 · BD SELECT · SAMPLE REPORT — simulated responses

 How to read these scores.
-Scores are relative to a reference population and describe tendencies, not a verdict on potential.
-Read the traits together as a profile, since fit depends on the venture and its stage rather than on any single high or low figure.
+Each score describes a tendency, not a verdict on potential.
+Read the traits together as one profile.
+Fit depends on the venture and its stage, not on one single score.

 1